 Most massage therapists are totally unaware of the incredible benefits of effective stretching.
 Armed with the knowledge of a variety of stretching techniques and an understanding of the difference between effective and ineffective stretching, you will be able to incorporate stretching methods into your treatment as well as devise safe and appropriate stretching programmes for your clients to do between massage treatments.

-Muscle Energy Technique is a gentle, non-invasive form of Neuromuscular Therapy designed to restore optimal function to joints whose normal range of motion has been compromised by shortening and/or spasm of the musculature surrounding those joints.
+Muscle Energy Technique is a gentle, non-invasive form of Neuromuscular Therapy.
+More specifically, this technique is primarily designed to restore optimal function to joints whose normal range of motion has been compromised by shortening and/or spasm of the musculature surrounding those joints.
 Assessment consists of the winning combination of precise application of active isometric and isotonic contractions and muscle balancing.

 Muscle Energy Techniques (MET) are effective manipulative treatments in which a patient, on request, actively uses his or her muscles from a controlled position in a specific direction against a distinct counterforce.

 The MET isometric and isotonic techniques are used to: